Northeastern-Electric-Racing/Nero/README.md

 Their docs are here and are very good: https://github.com/TomSchimansky/CustomTkinter/wiki

 It is all based on Tkinter, so if these docs don't explain it then the Tkinter docs will somewhere.

+### Installing New Dependencies

+1. `source venv/bin/activate`
+2. `pip3 install NEW_DEPENDENCY`
+3. `pip3 freeze > requirements.txt`

+Then commit the new requirements.txt which should have added lines for the new package you're installing and any of its dependencies.